minvws/nl-covid19-notification-app-website/_questions/en/3-wat-als.md

 index: 3
 set: 2
 summary: You are advised to stay at home until 10 days after the date of contact.
 Do you have complaints?
 Then make sure you are tested.
-title: "What should I do if I get a notification? *"
+title: What should I do if I get a notification?
 lang: en
 categories:
 - en